VolkanSah/WordPress-Security-Scanner-advanced-use/README.md

-# Advanced use of WPScan (WordPress Security Scanner)
+# Advanced use of WPScan (WordPress Security Scanner) - RedTeam
 WPScan orginal repositories https://github.com/wpscanteam/wpscan

 WPScan is a free and open source WordPress security scanner that can be used to identify potential vulnerabilities and security issues in WordPress installations.
 Here's a brief overview of how to use WPScan and some advanced examples: